 The Board of Directors is composed of 23 members: ten external, independent members and 13 internal members.
 The external, independent persons are the Chairman and the nine members from the business sector.
 Since they are employed by Migros, the Chief Executive Officer, the ten representatives of the ten regional Cooperatives (normally the managing directors) and the two employee representatives are regarded as internal members.
 Of the 23 members, four (17%) are female.

 In terms of the composition and size of the Board of Directors, Migros deviates from the guidelines of the Swiss Code of Best Practice for Corporate Governance.
 According to the statutes, each regional Cooperative chooses its representative and therefore decides itself who sits on the FMC Board of Directors.
 This influences both the size of the body and the ratio of external to internal members.
-This status quo is being maintained in accordance with the decision of the Assembly of Delegates from 29 March 2014.
+This status quo is maintained in accordance with the decision of the Assembly of Delegates of 29 March 2014.

 With the exception of the ten representatives of the regional cooperatives, who are appointed by the electoral bodies of the cooperatives, the members of the Board of Directors are elected for a four-year term of office by the Assembly of Delegates.
 Re-election is permitted, provided that the maximum of four terms of office is not exceeded.
 The members of the Board of Directors retire on reaching the age of 70.
 The organisational rules do not permit the accumulation of important positions within Migros.